motech/motech/docs/source/get_started/model_data/model_data.rst

     The module must export the package of the entity in OSGi, using the Export-Package directive in its manifest.

+The **@Entity** annotation has the following parameters:

+* ``name`` - The name of the entity displayed to the user.
+Defaults to the simple name of the annotated class.
+* ``module`` - The name of the module for this entity.
+Defaults to the module name of the bundle from which this entity comes from.
+* ``namespace`` - The namespace in which the entity is defined.
+Optional, defaults to empty.
+* ``tableName`` - The actual name of the table in the database for this entity.
+Allows users to directly control the name in the data store.
+The default table name will take the form of: ``MDS_<MODULE>_<NAMESPACE>_<ENTITY_NAME>``.
+If an entity has no namespace or module, those parts will be omitted.
+* ``recordHistory`` - Set to true if MDS should record history for this entity.

 DDE entity fields - @Field and @Ignore annotations
 ##################################################